Pat O'Connor (American football)

-Patrick Joseph O'Connor (born November 1, 1993) is an American professional football defensive end.
+Patrick Joseph O'Connor (born November 1, 1993) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Tampa Bay Buccaneers and Detroit Lions from 2017 to 2025.
 He played college football for the Eastern Michigan Eagles.

 College career

 O'Connor recorded 42 tackles and 8.5 sacks as a senior playing for Eastern Michigan University.
 He recorded 166 total tackles and 20 sacks primarily playing the defensive end position in college, and was noted for his work ethic.
 He was named to the All-Mid-American Conference team in 2016.